NataliaSanchezTamayo/VirtualUSG/Readme.md

 ##Register
 -When using this filter bitmapsender with splitcam you must make sure that the .dll located in the folder: \Cam\Debug is registered using regsvr32, and that .dll from other branches are unregistered!

+Splitcam does not be to be running to send ultrasound information, however the splitcam driver needs to be setup for the correct filter and not other filters or cameras.

+must run the sample.exe file in C:\Users\natal\OneDrive - Universidad de Los Andes\Documents\Ultrasound-STAR\software\SDK\DSCam\UltrasoundRenderer\b_frame_grabber\Debug  to run the ultrasound